tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 - Has an introverted side and an extroverted side
 - Defines two edges of a space
 - Presence of void in one side of the corner will weaken its definition and will establish a more dominant wall
-- If neither reach the corner, it creates a dynami
+- If neither reach the corner, it creates a dynamic space and items organize across the diagonal
+- Stable and self-supporting
+- Strong space defining shapes

 #### Parallel Vertical Planes